verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Well, that's the dangerous tight rope walk
 - [ ] Describe your most fulfilling job/day
 - [ ] I do dangerous stuff like cross the street or eat out.
+- [ ] I love it when you do both sides of the conversation.
+It's like white noise.
+So peaceful.